 Zeal Shake Ingredients

 Here are all the ingredients in the Zeal protein shake (chocolate flavor).
-I've listed them in order as they appear on the label I have.
+Ingredients are listed in order as they appear on the label.
 Read the list from left to right.
 Ingredients listed at the top represent the most plentiful while those at the end, are present the least.

 Take a close look at the table.
 Notice how with some ingredients, the first letters are capitalized while in others, they not.
 Also, the word “Glucomannan” is listed twice – once with the first letter capitalized and another time, when it's not capitalized.
 Pea protein is listed as “PEA protein.”
 It just looks odd to me.
 Maybe I have an older information sheet on this product?